 By making a Will, you can ensure that your estate is shared in accordance with your wishes on your death.
 It is particularly important if you have children as you can also determine who cares for them.
-Further, if you are not married to a partner, they will not necessarily be entitled on your death to a part of your estate if there is no Will.
+Further, if you are not married to a partner, they will not necessarily be entitled to a part of your estate on your death if you do not have a Will.

 Additionally, we give advice on the Inheritance Tax liability of your estate and can discuss ways of reducing that liability and point you in the direction of additional expert financial advice.